dotWee/stwno-mensa_api/README.md

 ### License

 Copyright (c) 2018 Lukas Wolfsteiner.
-This project is licensed under the [_Do What The Fuck You Want To_](/LICENSE) public license:
+This project is licensed under the [_GNU General Public License v3_](/LICENSE) public license:

-            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

-    Copyright (C) 2018 Lukas Wolfsteiner <lukas@wolfsteiner.media>

-    Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-                DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-    0. You just DO WHAT THE FUCK YOU WANT TO.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.